nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

                               letra e a cor) almacénanse por separado.
 Isto permite recolocar ou editar a etiqueta máis adiante.

+                              To edit a label, click the label selection button.
+All labels in the drawing will appear highlighted.
+Click one — or use the [Tab] key to cycle through all the labels, and the [Intro] or [Retorno] key to select one — and you may then edit the label.
+(Use they [Backspace] key to erase characters, and other keys to add text to the label; click in the canvas to reposition the label; click in the palette to change the color of the text in the label; etc.)

+                              You may "apply" a label to the canvas, painting the text into the picture as if it had been added using the Text tool, by clicking the label application button.
+(This feature was
+                              added in Tux Paint version 0.9.28.)
+All labels in the drawing will appear highlighted, and you select one just as you do when selecting a label to edit.
+The chosen label will be removed, and the text will be added directly to the canvas.

                               A ferramenta Etiqueta pódese desactivar (p.
                               ex.: seleccionando «Desactivar a ferramenta